-- (I) When any unidentifiable player, Coach or team personnel throws any object onto the ice from the Players' or Penalty Box (or from any other off-ice location) or is banging with a stick or another object at the Boards or glass, etc. during the progress of the game or during a stoppage of play. - (II) Any unidentifiable Player or any Coach or team personnel uses obscene, profane, or abusive language or gesture directed towards any person or is banging with a stick or another object at the Boards or glass, etc. - (III) Whenever Coaches and/or non-playing Club personnel uses obscene or profane language or gestures anywhere in the Rink.
-An additional Game Misconduct Penalty for use of obscene gestures, racial slurs or taunts or sexual remarks refer to Rule 75.5 Game Misconduct Penalty.
+- (II) Any unidentifiable Player or any Coach or team personnel uses obscene, profane, or abusive language or gesture directed towards any person or is banging with a stick or another object at the Boards or glass, etc. - (III) Whenever Coaches and/or non-playing Club personnel uses obscene or profane language or gestures anywhere in the Rink.
+An additional Game Misconduct Penalty for use of obscene gestures, racial slurs or taunts or sexual remarks - refer to Rule 75.5 - Game Misconduct Penalty.